BMW 5 Series (E28): Diesel

 524d: At the 1986 Geneva Motor Show, four years after the introduction of the more powerful 524td model, the naturally-aspirated 524d model was introduced.
-It was only sold in some markets.
+4,239 examples were built; this was only sold in some markets.

 524td: This turbodiesel model was the first diesel car produced by BMW.
 It entered production in late 1982, when 100 pre-series cars were built.
 Factory performance figures for the manual transmission cars are a top speed of 180 km/h and 0–100 km/h acceleration in 12.9 seconds.

 Drivetrain

 BMW offered the E28 with both manual and automatic gearboxes.
 The torque is transmitted from the engine with a single-disc dry clutch with a torsional damper in the models with a manual gearbox, the automatic models have a torque converter with built in lockup-clutch.